infonl/info-jira-scrumboard/README.md

 # jira-scrumboard
 Tweaking the JIRA scrumboard.

-We used a Chrome extension (User JavaScript and CSS) which allows you to inject your own JavaScript and CSS rules to any page, like your JIRA page.
-So this tweak does not require any change in JIRA, since its not a JIRA plugin.
+Requires a Chrome extension (User JavaScript and CSS) which allows you to inject your own JavaScript and CSS rules to any page, like your JIRA page.
+So this tweak does not require any change in JIRA, since it's not a JIRA plugin.

 Active Sprints board
 ===========================
 - Adapt the Active Sprints-board so more issues fit on.
 - Creates 2-1-1-2 columns instead of 1-1-1-1 and reduces the height of a card

-- Show even more condensed version of Active Sprints board with in High Contract-view (press Z multiple times).
+Condensed High Contract-view (press Z multiple times).
 Optimal for larger screens for Daily Scrums/Daily standups.

-High Contract-view
 - Creates 3-1-1-3 columns
+- Hides IDs, labels and priorities of subtasks: more space for titles + assignees
-- hides Details-pane (press Z to show/hide it)
+- Hides Details-pane to create a steady, non-moving screen while dragging (press Z to show/hide Details pana, use A to assign people)

 Backlog